gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 There are multiple strategies for obtaining the reference energy used to define the resonance position.
 For anionic resonances, one such strategy is to add an additional diffuse orbital to the active space in order to mimic ionization, which obtains the resonance and the ground state of the neutral molecule in a single calculation [Kunitsa2017]_.
-Another strategy (which was used in the :ref:`tutorial <tutorial>`) is to calculate the ground state of the neutral molecule with CASCI/CASPT2 using the optimized orbitals of the anionic state.
+Another strategy is to calculate the ground state of the neutral molecule with CASCI/CASPT2 using the optimized orbitals of the anionic state [Phung2020]_.

 Step 2: Importing the data to PyOpenCAP